Romina513/ReduxOMDBApp/README.md

 $ npm install react react-dom --save

-$ npm install react-redux redux react-router react-router-redux --save
+$ npm install react-redux redux react-router react-router-redux --save (* Note: Used react-router version 3.0.5.
+The latest version is 4.1.1, so that will be what downloads.
+There might be significant enough changes that the code here will not be compatible with latest version)

 $ npm install css-loader style-loader --save